 I do not want to sit for BMAT (Malaya) but I have registered and made payment.
 Can I get a refund?

 - We are sorry to hear that you will not be taking the test.
 There will however be NO refund if you decide not to take the test.

 What is the next step after sitting for the BMAT (Malaysia)/getting the BMAT (Malaysia) results?

-- Please make sure you have applied to do medicine in UM via the UPU online portal.
-The admission section will wait until all pre-university results are announced before calling the candidates for interview.
+- Please make sure you have applied to do medicine in UM via the UPU online portal or UMCCed (for Open Channel).
+Shortlisted candidates will be called for interview.
 Please check your e-mail from time to time to ensure that you do not miss the interview dates.